Outdated Form Validation Library Can Be Used to Knock Your Site Offline

 Remediation Steps

-- If using a CDN-hosted copy, update the script tag to reference version 1.19.5 or later from the CDN (e.g., cdnjs, jsDelivr).
+- If loading via CDN, update the script tag to reference version 1.19.5 or later from the official CDN (e.g., cdnjs or jsDelivr).
+Remove or replace any reference to versions prior to 1.19.5.

 Verification Steps

-- Run `npm list jquery-validation` and confirm the version shown is 1.19.5 or later.
+- Run `npm list jquery-validation` (or `yarn list jquery-validation`) and confirm the installed version is 1.19.5 or higher.

 "jquery-validation": ">=1.19.5"